fluidself/fluidself.org/_books/self-help/the-slight-edge.md

 The predominant state of mind displayed by those people on the failure curve is blame.
 The predominant state of mind displayed by those people on the success curve is responsibility.

 There is no treading water in life, no running in place, because everything is in motion.
-If you're not improving, enriching, building, unfolding, if you're not adding assets to your personal and professional value every day--then you're headed down the curve.
+If you're not improving, enriching, building, unfolding, if you're not adding assets to your personal and professional value every day—then you're headed down the curve.

 You can gauge the limitations of a person's life by the size of the problems that get him or her down.
 You can measure the impact a person's life has by the size of the problems he or she solves.